Drexxxl/crypto-jump/README.md

 Crypto Jump is a simple Doodle Jump style game built for Telegram Web Apps.
 The game is written in vanilla JavaScript and can be launched inside a Telegram chat via a bot.

+## New Features

+- Guaranteed starting platform so you never fall right away.
+- Difficulty scales with your score: fewer platforms and more hazards appear over time.
+- Look out for power-ups on platforms: springs for a higher jump, rockets for a huge boost and shields that save you from one fall or enemy.

 ## Running Locally

 Open `index.html` in a web browser to play the game locally.
 Use the arrow keys on desktop or tilt your phone on mobile to move the character.